Book Virtual Office Hours Now

 Expanding capabilities of Globus data management

-In the near future, researchers can request the use of Globus Premium Storage Connectors, which will provide a uniform interface for accessing, moving, and sharing data across cloud storage services such as Box, Amazon S3, Google Cloud Storage, and Microsoft Azure.
-Why it matters: Globus Premium Storage Connectors enable secure, efficient, and scalable data transfers, sharing, and management of cloud-stored data. […]
+In the near future, researchers can use Globus third-party hosted collections (cloud connectors), providing a uniform interface for accessing, moving, and sharing data across cloud storage services such as Box, Amazon S3, Google Cloud Storage, and Microsoft Azure.
+Why it matters: Globus Premium Storage Connectors enable secure, efficient, and scalable data transfers, sharing, and managing cloud-stored data.
+This makes it easier […]